alyaa999/Game-Development/README.md

 ## Gama goals

-- you can control on ship if ship landing on flat land the process will pass and rocket will landing in safe
+- You can control on ship if ship landing on flat land the process will pass and rocket will landing in safe
--  the rockect would down any way
+- The rockect would down any way

 ## Instructions

--  install codeforces
+-  Install codeforces
--  install sfml library  follow instructions from  [sfml website](https://www.sfml-dev.org/download.php)
+-  Install sfml library  follow instructions from  [sfml website](https://www.sfml-dev.org/download.php)